PavolGrofcik/NN_visualization/README.md

 **Notice:**
 In the hidden layer there are 2 neurons with its potential equal 0.
-Since its potential is 0, and ReLu is not diferentiable in point 0, the process of learning (updating weights) does not have
-any effect on them.
-In order to avoid this trade-off, there are normalization techniques such as *Dropout* or preffered other ReLu variants - Leaky ReLu, Elu...
+Since its potential is 0, and ReLu is not diferentiable in a point 0, the process of learning (updating weights) does not have any effect on them.
+In order to avoid this trade-off, there are normalization techniques such as *Dropout* or preffered other ReLu variants - Leaky ReLu, Elu, etc...